Scenario-Convert Tool

 --skip-graph-cleanup Turns off the removal of unconnected parts from the main traffic network graph .
 Since several components of MOSAIC require one main graph without disconnected ways and nodes, this option should be used only if the cleanup procedure is faulty

---skip-osm-filter Skips automatic filtering of the OSM file
+--skip-reduce-ways Skips automatic removal of irrelevant ways of the OSM file

 --skip-turn-restrictions Ignore all defined turn restrictions on OSM import

-If you want to convert an already existing SUMO scenario to a usable MOSAIC scenario, you can do that in two distinct ways as well.
+If you want to convert an already existing SUMO scenario to a usable MOSAIC scenario, you can do that in a similar manner using the following command.

 The concept of this is the same as for creating a MOSAIC scenario from an OSM file.
-Simply specify the path to the sumocfg file of your existing SUMO scenario.
-Scenario-convert will then wrap the existing SUMO scenario in a MOSAIC scenario by moving SUMO files to the MOSAIC scenarios sumo folder, creating all other relevant MOSAIC files and importing the net and route file into the MOSAIC database.
+Simply specify the path to the *.sumocfg file of your existing SUMO scenario.
+Scenario-convert will then wrap the existing SUMO scenario in a MOSAIC scenario by moving SUMO files to the sumo directory of the resulting MOSAIC scenario.
+Furthermore, all other relevant MOSAIC files are created and the projection information is stored in the scenario_config.json file.

 Argument Explanation

---import-zone <String> UTM zone of location for projecting coords in default format (e.g. 32u)
+-i / --import-zone <String> UTM zone of location for projecting coords in default format (e.g. 33u)

 ▶️ Create/Import routes for existing MOSAIC scenario